Crimson Quill’s Appraisal #372

 Davis had done his homework and conducted scientific research at Harvard to delve deeper into Haiti’s voodoo-laden underbelly.
 He was even responsible for identifying a number of elements used for zombification, which occurs when the metabolic rate of the victims plummets so much that they take on the appearance of being dead, despite being quite the contrary.
 Haiti’s population take their voodoo somewhat seriously and were in political strife around the time so Craven and his crew were forced into relocating to the Dominican Republic to wrap up principal filming.
 I can’t say I particularly blame them.

 Bill Pullman (Lost Highway/Brain Dead) always gives good bang for the buck in Keeper’s opinion and here he predictably excels as curious cat and somewhat abrasive Harvard anthropologist Dennis Alan.
-He is benign to the spine and only looking to locate and transport an anaesthetic as he sets off to Haiti.
+He is benign to the spine and only looking to locate and transport an anesthetic as he sets off to Haiti.
 What he gets is ultimately far more than he bargains for as it turns out to be no gimmick.
 Thankfully his vacation isn’t quite to Chevy Chase standard quite yet as he manages to snag himself some hot chocolate.
 Cathy Tyson (in her first role since Mona Lisa) is an inspired choice to play Alan’s Hiatian contact Marielle Celine and the two share real tangible chemistry.
 But she’s merely pawn in a much larger and more sinister game.
-Once we’re introduced to Dargent Peytraud (Zakes Mokae), the malevolent high priest with far too many teeth for his jaw to be encouraging and 3D peepers to boot, we arrive at the blackened heart of any tribal rhythm.
+Once we’re introduced to Dargent Peytraud (Zakes Mokae), the malevolent high priest with far too many teeth for his jaw to be encouraging and bulging peepers to boot, we arrive at the blackened heart of any tribal rhythm.

 I apologize to the family of the late Mokae as I’m sure he was a delightful fellow but, should I have happened across him in a dimly lit alleyway in the dead of night and he flashed those pearls, I’d effortlessly beat Nicholas Cage’s proud record of sixty seconds to be gone in.
 His performance, combined with the authentic location and well-versed personnel, lends The Serpent & The Rainbow a real sense of stifling, particularly when Alan’s world begins to spiral into hallucinatory madness.
 This is very much Craven’s forte, having pioneered the meteoric rise of a certain crispy-coated dream craftsman, and his vivid lasting imagery leaves a muddy footprint on our psyches at numerous junctions throughout.